Yang-Taotao/strw-amuse-project/README.md

 ### Idea

-- Shoot a triplet or binary at some host triplet or binary-binary system.
+- Shoot a binary at some host binary-binary system.
-- Use host triplet/quintuplet system as point of reference.
+- Use host quintuplet system as point of reference.
-- Get probability of these trails ejecting pistol star.
+- Get probability cross section of these simulation with ejecting pistol star.

 ### Assumptions

-- Close encounter event of bin-bin-bin or tri-tri has happened in some cluster.
+- Close encounter event of bin-bin-bin has happened in some cluster.
-- Interaction take place in localized spatial environment
+- Interaction take place in localized spatial environment.
 - Distant effect of other stars in the cluster is trivial.

 ### Some interesting questions

-- How likely to form in bin-bin-bin or tri-tri configuration?
+- How likely to form in bin-bin-bin configuration?
 - How is the cross section of pistol star ejection dependent on parameter space?
+- Are the mass of these pistol stars consistent with current observations?

 ## Example